bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 AS MUST determine the grant request being referenced from the URL value itself.
-If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any RC.
+If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any RC even if a [callback is supplied](#request-interact-callback).

 The interaction URL MUST be reachable from the RO's browser, though note that the RO MAY open the URL on a separate device from the RC itself.
 The interaction URL MUST be accessible from an HTTP GET request, and MUST be protected by HTTPS or equivalent means.

+With this method, it is common for the RO to be the same party as the RQ, since the RC has to communicate the redirection URI to the RQ.

 ## Interaction at the User Code URI {#interaction-usercode}